mudox/home/content/post/site-build-notes.md

 <i class='fas fa-exclamation fa-fw'></i>
 Sometime only the currently opened page got latest change to (e.g. css, js files ...), if I jump to other pages, reloading page or clear the browser cache does not work.\
 <i class='fas fa-lightbulb fa-fw'></i>
 Rerun the `hugo server` command with `--gc --cleanDestinationDir=true` switch.

+<i class='fas fa-exclamation fa-fw'></i>
+The `tags` folder got ignored by git somehow?\
+<i class='fas fa-lightbulb fa-fw'></i>
+Check following files for anywhere mentions `tags`:

+1.  `.gitignore` at the project root directory (the path where project's `.git` folder lies).
+1.  `.git/info/exclude` just like `.gitignore` but is not tracked by git.
+1. Global ignore file, type `git config --get core.excludesfile` to see it.

 # References